rlidwka/asset-pipeline/README.md

 - `files` (default: []) - a list of additional files you want to serve (see below)
 - `min_check_time` (default: 1000) - time in milliseconds, module won't check any file for updates faster than specified here (set a small value for development but large on production)
 - `debug` - print to stdout some additional debug info
+- `minify` (default: []) - a list of outputted file extensions to minify.
+Try `[".js", ".css"]` on production.

+## Minify

+Minification happens after other filters have run.
+Acceptable options are ".js" and ".css".

+### Javascript

+Add these options to config options (above) to control how minification happens.

+For more info, see [UglifyJS](https://github.com/mishoo/UglifyJS)

+- `jsMangle` (default: false) - mangle javascript names
+- `jsSqueeze` (default: false) - enable javascript compression optimization
+- `jsLift` - merge and move var declarations to the scop of the scope; discard unused function arguments or variables; discard unused (named) inner functions.
+It also tries to merge assignments following the var declaration into it.
+This can decrease size of some code, and increase other, YMMV.

+### CSS

+There are no options for this, CSS will just be minified before output.
+You can retain comments by beginning your comments with `/*!`

 # Supported plugins